asyncapi/website/pages/blog/socketio-automatic-docs.md

 ### Add SIO-AsyncAPI to the server

-Now let's imagine that this is our old server written in Flask-SocketIO and we want to add SIO-AsyncAPI to it.
+Now let's imagine that this is our old server written in Flask-SocketIO and we want to add SIO-AsyncAPI.
 Here is how we would do it:

 1. Install SIO-AsyncAPI `pip install sio-asyncapi`
 2. Change import statements